SleighBelle/MDM2_Project_1_Pollinators/README.md

 Problem Remained: UK map is unable to plot under the 2D dot graph.

 ## Bipartite file
-This file could plot any bipartite graph.
+This file could plot any weighted bipartite graph and related bar chart.
 The CSV file and Columns name could be easily changed as needed.
+Note: The size of the graph is (20,10) instead of (10,5) for clearer visualization.